 In order to remain eligible for the Child and Adult Care Food Program (CACFP), a nonprofit food service must be maintained.
-The cost to operate the CACFP must be higher than the amount of program reimbursement received.
+Nonprofit food service is defined as food service operations conducted principally for the benefit of enrolled participants.
+All program reimbursement funds are used solely for the operations of the food service.
 To monitor this status an accrual/cash accounting system to track actual CACFP administrative and food service operations is necessary.
 This system will be used for annual budget forecasting at application renewal time.

 Accrual/Cash Accounting System could be a software program, electronic or paper ledger that tracks the following.
 View the journal ledger.

 – Printing, office supplies, communications.

 – Staff training.

 – Allowable non-food supplies (used in food service operation).